Family

 • A small public-venue wedding in Seoul, after the 1,000,000 KRW subsidy, typically runs 3,000,000 to 8,000,000 KRW total, excluding the studio-dress-makeup package.

-The national median cost of a Korean hall wedding, including the studio-dress-makeup (스드메) package, was 21,000,000 KRW in 2025 based on Korea Consumer Agency (한국소비자원) data.
-Four Korean cities run programs that bring that number down to a fraction of that, with public venues and subsidies up to 1,000,000 KRW per couple.
+The national median cost of a Korean hall wedding, including the studio-dress-makeup (스드메) package, was 21,010,000 KRW in the Korea Consumer Agency (한국소비자원) April 2025 survey.
+Four Korean cities run programs that bring that number down significantly, with public venues and subsidies up to 1,000,000 KRW per couple.

 This guide covers every city program, plus the alternatives that have nothing to do with government programs at all.